cswen29/Ambient-Gamepad-Max-Patch/Documents/Devlog.md

 ### Current Version
 [WC_Ambient_Debug2.maxpat](/MaxPatch/)

-- Made for PS3 controller (it had a start button)
+- Made for PS3 controller (it had a start button and gyro)
 - Takes in voice input (I used contact mics)
 - Everything can be controlled by the controller, you don't have to touch your laptop
 - Uses mainly FM8 and samples